Editor’s note: This article has been updated in light of the UK-EU trade deal that was agreed at the end of 2020 and is now in place.

 Starting in late 2019, HMRC began automatically issuing new EORI numbers that begin with GB to UK businesses it believed need them.

-If you haven’t received one, you should apply now.
+If you haven’t received one, you can apply now.
 HMRC says it can take a week for the application to be completed.

-Furthermore, in December 2020, HMRC will begin automatically issuing EORI numbers that begin with XI to businesses it believes need one.
+Furthermore, in December 2020, HMRC began automatically issuing EORI numbers that begin with XI to businesses it believed needed one.

 But fortunately they’re all based on the same Harmonised System (HS) maintained by the World Customs Organisation (WCO) – numeric codes that in theory can be applied to every kind of import or export to describe and classify them.